InianSelvan/weather/README.md

-# weather App
+# Weather App

 ## Start the app
-Downlaod the binary from releases and then unzip the file.
+Download the binary from releases and then unzip the file.

 ```sh
 export API_ID=<your_app_id>